Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Examples

 \subsection{AKLT Scar Tower}

-Next, we discuss the tower of QMBS in the one-dimensional AKLT models $H^{(o)}_{\AKLT}$ and $H^{(p)}_{\AKLT}$ for OBC and PBC respectively, see Eq.~(\ref{eq:AKLTHamil}) for a precise definition.
-These eigenstates were first derived in \cite{moudgalya2018a, moudgalya2018b}, and the same states were subsequently shown to be eigenstates of a large family of models in \cite{mark2020eta, moudgalya2020large, odea2020from}, defined in Eq.~(\ref{eq:AKLTscarfamily}).
-We refer readers to App.~\ref{subsec:AKLTtowerreview} for a review of known results on the AKLT and related Hamiltonians.
+Next, we discuss the tower of QMBS in the one-dimensional AKLT models.
+For simplicity, we restrict to the PBC Hamiltonian $H^{(p)}_{\AKLT} = \sum_{j = 1}^L{P^{\AKLT}_{j,j+1}}$, where $P^{\AKLT}_{j,j+1}$ is defined in Eq.~(\ref{eq:AKLTprojdefn}).
+The QMBS eigenstates were first derived in \cite{moudgalya2018a, moudgalya2018b}, and the same states were subsequently shown to be eigenstates of a large family of models in \cite{mark2020eta, moudgalya2020large, odea2020from}.
+We review key results below and refer readers to App.~\ref{subsec:AKLTtowerreview} for a more detailed discussion on the Hamiltonians.